crazy4pi314/vscode-notebook-hero/outline.md

 # Livestream outline

 1. Intros
    - what do you do?
      - Michael Lively
      - grad in 2022
      - Computer Engineering
-     - Software Engineer notebook team on VS Code
+     - Software Engineer on VS Code
      - Feature parity between code editor and notebook editor
+       - language features for python in text editors, brought into notebook cells
+       - ruff, etc
-     - noteable features I've done
+     - noteable features I've done **weave this into the UI highlighting in section 2**
        - sticky scroll for notebooks
        - global toolbar rework (hiding entries)
        - multi document highlighting (mutliple notebook cells)